Preparation time: 30 minutes

 Unroll puff pastry sheet onto a parchment paper lined baking sheet.
 Score a 3/8 inch (1cm) border around the edges of the puff pastry taking care not to cut through the pastry.
 Prick center with a fork.
 Bake for about 10 minutes or until edges are getting nicely brown and the center is puffed.

 In the meantime sauté the zucchini rounds in the olive oil until they are golden around the edges.
-Drain them over kitchen towels and let them cool a bit.
+Drain them on kitchen towels and let them cool a bit.

 Remove pastry from the oven.
 Let it cool a bit.
 Gently press down the puffed center.
 Arrange zucchini rounds on top of the puff pastry.
 Distribute the tuna flakes on top of the zucchini.